Billet reading: One-ahead

 Most billet reading is an example of a generalized class of tricks known as "one ahead" reading.
 It is accomplished by having the performer know one of the statements beforehand, typically through a plant, or through sleight of hand by opening one of them before starting the act.

 To start the act, the mentalist selects the topmost envelope on the stack and pretends to mind-read the contents, typically by holding it to their forehead.
-Instead of announcing anything related to that envelope, they instead read aloud the memorized statement.
+Instead of announcing anything related to that envelope, the performer instead reads aloud the memorized statement.
 The plant in the audience then cries out some variation of "that's mine!"
 Another variation is to claim to be unable to read the first card due to some problem, perhaps that the audience member's mind is closed or too powerful.
 In either event, the mentalist then opens the envelope to "make sure they got it right" or perhaps to "see what is so confusing" and is then able to read what a real audience member wrote on their billet.

 The trick proceeds to the next envelope.
 The mentalist pretends to mind read it, but reads aloud the statement from the envelope previously opened.
 This time a real audience member is impressed and agrees they got it right.
 The mentalist then reads the contents of the second envelope and repeats this sequence.
 The trick then continues until the envelopes are exhausted, the last one being empty or the envelope of the plant.
 Throughout, the mentalist is "one ahead" in the envelope stack, pretending to be reading one while actually reading the next one.

 To disguise the reason for opening the envelope, the typical variation used by mentalists has the audience members write questions on their cards, which the magician will answer.
 The magician then starts by making a statement like "I feel beautiful!", expresses some confusion about why he would say that, and then opens the envelope to read the question, "will the weather be nice tomorrow?" (while actually reading the next card, "what is my shoe size?").
 As the questions may be impossible to guess, like a random person's shoe size, comedy or misdirection is often worked into the routine.
 For instance, "a size larger than last year" makes a reasonable answer to shoe size no matter who asks the question.
 Mediums may use the question and answer format as well, except that the questions are to be asked of the deceased, or perhaps are simply names of people to be contacted in the spirit world.